K-VIL: Keypoints-based Visual Imitation Learning: Related Work

-Concerning the definition of task constraints, early works on visual servoing~\cite{goos_hierarchical_1999, hespanha_what_1999, gridseth_vita_2016} hand-crafted simple geometric constraints such as point-to-point and point-to-line.
+Early works on visual servoing~\cite{goos_hierarchical_1999, hespanha_what_1999, gridseth_vita_2016} hand-crafted task constraints as simple geometric constraints (e.g., point-to-point, point-to-line).
 To represent more complex constraints, Sieb \etal~\cite{sieb2020graph} proposed visual entity graphs (VEGs) based on DON to disentangle the scene structure into multiple levels, including objects, parts, and points.
 A path integral policy was then trained on the similarity loss between the VEGs learned from the demonstrator and the VEGs observed by the robot.
-The task constraints are implicitly learned in VEGs, similarly to the neural pose descriptors in~\cite{simeonov_neural_2021}.
-This leads to the problem of task constraints being averaged when large shape or pose variations occur in the demonstrations.
+The task constraints are implicitly learned in VEGs, similarly to the neural pose descriptors in~\cite{simeonov_neural_2021}, and are therefore averaged when large shape or pose variations occur in the demonstrations.
 To address this issue, Jin \etal~\cite{jin_geometric_2020,jin_generalizable_2022} introduced an explicit representation of geometric constraints using visual geometric skill kernels and graph neural networks, which generalized better to categorical objects.
 However, this approach requires $\sim30$ demonstrations to learn a generalizable representation, since both task correspondences and geometric constraints need to be learned in the graph structure.
 In this paper, we exploit the correspondence detection of DON and the variation information to jointly extract explicit, sparse keypoints and endow them with geometric constraints of various types (see Section~\ref{sec:pce}).
 This allows us to learn generalizable skills from only a few demonstration videos while alleviating the averaging problem of~\cite{sieb2020graph}.
-Moreover, our task representation allows us to replace the RL policy used, e.g., in~\cite{sieb2020graph}, with simpler movement primitives that are able to reproduce the demonstrated keypoint motions and to adapt to new goal configurations.
+Moreover, our task representation allows us to replace the RL policy used, e.g., in~\cite{sieb2020graph}, with simpler movement primitives that reproduce the demonstrated keypoint motions and adapt to new goal configurations.